-Many factors stop people living with dementia, being respected, promoted and realised.
+Many factors stop people living with dementia, their families and carers, being respected, promoted and realised.
 Some of the key barriers as identified by people with a lived experience of dementia include:

 - unconscious bias;

 - a lack of experience with people with dementia, which leads to misunderstanding, inaccurate assumptions and a failure to recognise their rights in one form or another;

 - ignorance;

 - poor education;

 - · low profile of dementia in the community; and

 - low diversity literacy.